AQA-TTRL: Self-Adaptation in Audio Question Answering with Test-Time Reinforcement Learning: Abstract

 \section{Abstract}

-Large Audio Language Models (LALMs) demonstrate impressive general audio understanding, but once deployed, they are static and fail to improve with new real-world audio data.
-As traditional supervised fine-tuning is costly, we introduce a novel framework for test-time audio understanding, AQA-TTRL, where an LALM evolves on-the-fly using only unlabeled test data.
-It first generates pseudo-labels from the prediction via majority voting, then optimizes the model via reinforcement learning.
-To handle the inherent noise in these self-generated labels, we introduce a confidence-based weighting method to adjust training signals.
-Furthermore, a multiple-attempt sampling operation mitigates advantage collapse and stabilizes training.
-On the MMAU (test-mini/test), MMAR, and MMSU benchmarks, AQA-TTRL achieves significant average improvements of 4.42\% for the Qwen2.5-Omni 7B model and 11.04\% for the 3B model.
-Notably, the adapted 3B model consistently outperforms the direct inference of the unadapted 7B model, highlighting the effectiveness of previously unexplored test-time adaptations in audio understanding.
+Large Audio Language Models (LALMs) exhibit strong capabilities in general audio understanding but remain static after deployment, limiting their adaptability to real-world data.
+Since supervised fine-tuning is costly, we propose AQA-TTRL, a novel framework for audio understanding that enables on-the-fly evolution via test-time reinforcement learning using only unlabeled test data.
+It generates pseudo-labels via majority voting and optimizes the model through reinforcement learning.
+To address the noise in self-generated labels, we introduce confidence weighting to adjust training signals.
+Furthermore, multiple-attempt sampling mitigates advantage collapse and stabilizes training.
+Across MMAU, MMAR, and MMSU, AQA-TTRL achieves significant average improvements of 4.42\% for Qwen2.5-Omni 7B and 11.04\% for the 3B model.
+Notably, the adapted 3B model outperforms direct inference of the unadapted 7B model, highlighting the effectiveness of test-time adaptation in audio understanding.

-\copyrightnotice{ \parbox{\textwidth}{ \parbox{0.99\textwidth}{ \copyright~2025 IEEE.
-Personal use of this material is permitted.
-Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.} } }